1. Dokumentationen

 Goals

-1. Create a budget with an action that shuts down virtual machines.
+1. You are able to create a budget with an action that shuts down virtual machines.

 Prerequisites

-2. You have the Unibe-Subscription-Owner (mg-unibe) role for this Subscription.
+2. The Unibe-Subscription-Owner (mg-unibe) role for the Subscription is available.

 Create an Automation Account